Abhijith-Shetty7/-udacity-disaster-response-pipeline/README.md

 ### Important Files
 **app/templates/***: templates/html files for web app

-**data/process_data.py**: Extract Train Load (ETL) pipeline used for data cleaning, feature extraction, and storing data in a SQLite database
+**data/process_data.py**: ETL pipeline for data cleaning, feature extraction, and storing data in a SQLite database

-**models/train_classifier.py**: A machine learning pipeline that loads data, trains a model, and saves the trained model as a .pkl file for later use
+**models/train_classifier.py**: ML pipeline to load data, train model and save trained model as a .pkl file.

 **run.py**: This file can be used to launch the Flask web app used to classify disaster messages